greggman/HappyFunTimes/README.md

 In that case they launch a custom WebView and show the page.

 Unfortunately the steps above do not seem to trigger this behavior.
-It would be nice if we could figure out how to trigger it so uses on machines that support this feature could get taken directly to the games right when they connect to the network.
+It would be nice if we could figure out how to trigger it so users on machines that support this feature could get taken directly to the games right when they connect to the network.
 That way no instructions would be needed except "Connect your phone to Wifi [HappyFunTimes]"